atsushieno/ktmidi/README.md

     - `ktmidi-jvm-desktop` module contains ALSA backend as well as [RtMidi](https://github.com/thestk/rtmidi) backend via [atsushieno/rtmidi-jna](https://github.com/atsushieno/rtmidi-jna) that support it (Unsupported platforms are left unsupported).
 Note that they are for Kotlin/JVM.
     - `ktmidi-native-ext` module contains RtMidi *native* backend for Kotlin-Native.
 It is built for both static and shared, and known to work as `player-sample-native` sample app module.
   - For Kotlin/JS, `JzzMidiAccess` which wraps [Jazz-Soft JZZ](https://jazz-soft.net/doc/JZZ/) is included.
 It should cover both node.js and web browsers.
 - `MidiMusic` and `Midi2Music` : reflects Standard MIDI File format structure, with reader and writer.
-(MIDI 2.0 support is not based on standard, as there is nothing like SMF specification for MIDI 2.0 yet.)
+(MIDI 2.0 support only partially based on standard; `Midi2Track` follows MIDI Clip File specification but there is no multi-track comparable specification to SMF for MIDI 2.0 yet.)
   - No strongly-typed message types (something like NoteOnMessage, NoteOffMessage, and so on).
 There is no point of defining strongly-typed messages for each mere MIDI status byte - you wouldn't need message type abstraction.
   - No worries, there are contants of Int or Byte in `MidiChannelStatus`, `MidiCC`, `MidiRpn`, `MidiMetaType` etc. so that you don't have to remember the actual constant numbers.
   - `MidiMusic.read()` reads and `MidiMusic.write()` writes to SMF (standard MIDI format) files with MIDI messages, with `Midi1TrackMerger`, `Midi2TrackMerger`, `Midi1TrackSplitter` and `Midi2TrackSplitter` that help you implement sequential event processing for your own MIDI players, or per-track editors if needed.